 Isotretinoin (Accutane) is a very strong chemical taken in pill form.
 It is used only for severe cystic acne that hasn't responded to any other treatment.
 It has potentially serious side effects and must never be taken before or during pregnancy.
-Patients who take Accutane must be carefully supervised by a dermatologist knowledgeable about its usage.
+You should not have sexual intercourse while taking Accutane.
+Patients who take Accutane must be carefully supervised by a doctor knowledgeable about its usage, such as a pediatric dermatologist or other expert on treating acne.